 Find the Words

-Explore video and audio recordings, generative conversation talking points, and a How-To Guide to APHA’s Bridging Framework—a narrative structure that can help you make a difference.
+Explore video and audio recordings, talking points, and a How-To Guide to APHA’s Bridging Framework—a narrative structure that can help you make a difference.

 Collective Messaging Framework

-Think of the collective message framework as a guide for broadening stakeholders' perspectives.
-This approach will allow stakeholders to better understand the connection between ACEs, overdose, and suicide.
-It will help them see the urgent need to break down silos to address them more effectively.
+Think of the collective messaging framework as a guide for broadening better understanding of the connection between ACEs, overdose and suicide.
+It is designed to communicate the need to break down silos to address these three health issues more effectively.
 As such, the collective messaging framework:

-1. Provides strategically connected messages about ACEs, overdose, and suicide that strengthen the work of advocates and subject matter experts in each of these individual issues.
+1. Provides messages about ACEs, overdose and suicide that strengthen the work of experts in each of these individual issues.

-2. Advances an overarching narrative that ACEs, overdose, and suicide are urgent, related, and preventable public health challenges.
+2. Advances an overarching narrative that ACEs, overdose and suicide are urgent, related and preventable public health challenges and are rooted in public health inequities.

-3. Empowers subject matter experts to inform and influence stakeholder decisions towards effective, prevention-focused public health policies, approaches, and funding.
+3. Empowers subject matter experts to inform stakeholder decisions toward effective, prevention-focused public health policies, approaches and funding.

 Core Message

-Adverse childhood experiences, overdose, and suicide are urgent and related public health challenges that have consequences for all of us.
+Adverse childhood experiences, overdose and suicide are urgent and related public health challenges.
+While these challenges have consequences for all of us, some communities are more affected than others due to systemic barriers, like a lack of resources or opportunities.

-These challenges are preventable if we adopt a coordinated approach that focuses on addressing today’s crises while preventing tomorrow’s.
+These challenges are preventable if we adopt a coordinated and equitable approach that focuses on addressing today’s crises while preventing tomorrow’s.

 Urgent

-Exposure to ACEs, overdose, and suicide are urgent public health challenges confronting every community in the country.
-These challenges contribute to shortened life span, lower quality of life, rising healthcare costs, lost economic productivity, and strain on our social service system that affects all of us.
+Exposure to ACEs, overdose and suicide are urgent public health challenges confronting every community in the country.
+These challenges contribute to shortened life span, lower quality of life, rising health care costs, lost economic productivity and strain on our social service system that affect all of us.
+This urgency is heightened by trauma passed down from one generation to another and by lack of public investment in some communities.
+This makes existing health challenges worse and makes it harder to seek preventive or lifesaving resources.

 Related

 These challenges are related because exposure to ACEs is associated with increased risk of overdose and suicide later in life.
 And for children, because losing a loved one to suicide or overdose is an ACE, future overdose or suicide risk grows.
-As such, ACEs, overdose, and suicide are each associated with the other, and the impact can last across generations.
+As such, ACEs, overdose and suicide are each associated with the other, and the impact can last across generations.
+People who are affected by substance use and suicide early in life are also disproportionately affected by systems inequities, like structural racism.
+This leads to health inequities, or the uneven distribution of social and economic resources that impact an individual’s health.

 Preventable

-Fortunately, these three crises are preventable if we take a comprehensive public health approach that addresses the complex and often related challenges that impact these outcomes and health more broadly.
-By building on community strengths—and focusing not just on treatment but also on prevention—we can meet the immediate needs of those already affected today while preventing future risk and adverse health outcomes tomorrow.
+Fortunately, these three crises are preventable if we take a comprehensive public health approach that addresses the complex and often related challenges that impact health disparities.
+By building on community strengths—and focusing not just on treatment but also on awareness building and prevention strategies that fit the community—we can meet the immediate needs of those already affected today while preventing future risk and adverse health outcomes tomorrow.

 Approach